 While the initial use case is fixed income, he also envisages the platform being used for tokenized funds and collateral.

-Tradeweb Markets, the major over the counter marketplace for bonds is planning to partner with Goldman to launch new commercial use cases on the platform.
+Tradeweb Markets, the major over the counter marketplace for bonds is planning to partner with Goldman to launch new commercial use cases on the platform, bringing its trading and liquidity expertise.
 Earlier this year, Tradeweb announced plans to work with blockchain startup Alphaledger to develop fixed income solutions.
 Tradeweb also invested in Securitize, BlackRock’s tokenization partner.

 So far several banks have launched their own private blockchains, which has led to fragmentation and a pressing need for interoperability.
 Blockchains are meant to address the current siloed nature of banking.
 The efficiencies and business model benefits are achieved when many institutions use the same shared blockchain.
 That’s why the Bank for International Settlements (BIS) has been promoting the idea of a ‘Unified Ledger’.

-While Goldman has participated in transactions on other platforms and previously said it is planning more tokenized issuances, so far the EIB bond is the only one we’re aware of on GS DAP.
+While Goldman has participated in transactions on other platforms and previously said it is planning more tokenized issuances, so far it has executed two on GS DAP – the digital EIB bond and Hong Kong’s first tokenized green bond issuance.
 It’s not alone, with many bank-owned platforms only involved in occasional issuances.

 Digital bond issuances on other platforms